 Beyond cabeza, hombros, rodilllas y pies here are a few other major body parts you should know.
 The words below complete our list of main body parts in Spanish anatomy.

 Recall that Spanish nouns all have gendered articles (masculine el or feminine la).
 You can usually guess correctly based on the final vowel of the word.
 For example la cabeza matches the “a” or el brazo is masculine due to the “o”.
 The major exception to remember is for hands.
 A single hand is la mano.
 Both hands are las manos.

 Parts of the face in Spanish

-After the main body parts in Spanish it’s good to know the specific vocabulary for the face.
-We covered some of the face in Spanish for our song.
+After the main body parts in Spanish, it’s good to know the specific vocabulary for the face.
+We covered some of them in Spanish for our song.
 Here are some other parts of the face in Spanish anatomy.